RazPriel/Hash-Cracker/README.md

 # Hash-Cracker
 This is another project that I have created in order to stand out in the IDF tests for Gama Cyber and other cyber related roles.
+This is a Hash Cracker which allows you to try and bruteforce a hash value through a wordlist file to try and find the hash value.
+It works by encrypting each password in the wordlist and comparing it to the provided hash, If there is a match than the hash value is discovered.
+This app is only coded to work for MD5 and SHA1 but it can be easily edited to have all sorts of hash types.